-Apprenticeship is a partnership between business, industry, labor and government resulting in a skilled trade.
-These skills are learned in a practical way through training, on-the-job work, and supplemented by related classroom instruction.
-At PCC we partner with a number of Industrial JATCs to administer registered apprenticeship programs in the State of Oregon
+Apprenticeship is a partnership between business, industry, labor, and government resulting in a skilled trade.
+These skills are learned practically through training, on-the-job work, and supplemented by related classroom instruction.
+At PCC we partner with many Industrial JATCs to administer registered apprenticeship programs in the State of Oregon

 What is a JATC?

 A Joint Apprenticeship and Training Committee (JATC) is an independent committee of management and labor, with equal representation.
 The JATC must have its standards and policies approved by the state.
 The JATC is the body responsible for determining the criteria and guidelines for an apprentice’s progress through the program toward journey worker status.